cirosantilli/linux-cheat/find.md

     find . -type f -a \( -iname '*.pdf' -o -iname '*.djvu' \)

-and finds pdf or djvu files only
+and finds PDF or DjVu files only.

-but there is a big gotcha: if the first part of an `or` fails, the second is not executed, including its action!
+But there is a big gotcha: if the first part of an `or` fails, the second is not executed, including its action!

-for example, you could print all pdf files, and delete all djvu files with:
+For example, you could print all PDF files, and delete all djvu files with:

     find . -type f -iname '*.pdf' -print -o -iname '*.djvu' -delete